abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> ISmartLinked.providedBy(index)
     False

-Administrative features: handle front-end/back-end URLs
+Administrative features: handle back-end/front-end URLs
 =======================================================

 The use of Link in Plone became problematic when your site handle different host domain.
 Commonly you know how your public site/intranet will be used from users.
 So: you know you have one common hostname (like: http://intranet.mycompany.com/).
-With Plone and ATLink you will have problem if you add to the site new link using a non-official/non-final hostname (e.g: you begin adding contents when you still developing in localhost).
+With Plone and ATLink you will have problem if you add to the site new link using a non-official/non-final hostname (e.g: you begin adding contents when you still developing in "localhost").

 Also: many structured companies can manage a web site using different URLs from the front-end (the URL that site's visitors use) and back-end (also know as back-office, the URL used only internally, for